depthso/Roblox-Web-Protocol-swap/README.md

 # Roblox Auto UWP
 This extension stops the Web version of Roblox launching and instead launches the UWP version on the Roblox website.<br/>
-This extension supports joining friends, private servers, specific servers, ....
+This extension supports: joining friends, private servers, public servers, ....

 To run this extenion, you will need [Tampermonkey](https://www.tampermonkey.net/)
 <br/>